 Only a few churches seem to have an intentional and established lay leadership development process.
-What this means is that a guest, a new Christian, or even someone new to the church, must essentially fend for themselves in order to become an effective and faithful disciple.
-For instance, some churches have few small groups in operation and those groups that do exist were not created to develop effective disciples and/or leaders.
+What this means is that a guest, a new Christian, or even someone new to the church must essentially fend for themselves in order to become an effective and faithful disciple.
+For instance, some churches have few small groups in operation and the groups that do exist were not created to develop effective disciples and/or leaders.
 The reason Sunday school is generally ineffective in developing disciples is because they are rarely relational, have limited weekly face time, and are more focused on accomplishing a task (completing the curriculum) than on developing disciples.
-The fact is, new Christians and new members (who were not raised in the church from their childhood onwards), do not know what it means to live the Christian life, and the Sunday-only Christians are their primary examples, since often these are the only Christians they interact with.
+The fact is, new Christians and new members (who were not raised in the church from childhood), do not know what it means to live the Christian life, and Sunday-only Christians are their primary examples, since often these are the only Christians they interact with.
 Further, when they do show up at church, they rarely have any idea about how to get connected into the church or how to explore being a more effective disciple.

-In the example shown, a visitor is introduced to the discipleship system through one of the church’s Front Door opportunities (worship, Sunday school, or a church event).
+In the example shown, a visitor is introduced to the discipleship system through one of the church’s front door opportunities (worship, Sunday school, or a church event).
 Although a visitor may return based on excellent hospitality, few returning guests are willing to leap directly into a high commitment class or group.
-Thus, it’s important that a guest have the opportunity to test the discipleship waters by checking out a Low-Commitment Entry such as a limited length small group (typically covering a relevant topic), an Introduction to Our Church class, or perhaps taking part in a church-sponsored mission project such as a servant evangelism project or serving in the local food bank alongside church members.
+Thus, it’s important that a guest have the opportunity to test the discipleship waters by checking out a low-commitment entry such as a limited length small group (typically covering a relevant topic), an introduction class (“Our Churcch 101” in the example flowchart), or perhaps taking part in a church-sponsored mission project such as a servant evangelism project or serving in the local food bank alongside church members.